BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Action: `action`

-This objective completes when player clicks on given block type.
-This can be further limited by location condition and item in hand condition.
-First argument is type of the click, it can be right, left or any.
+This objective completes when the player clicks on the given block type.
+This can be further limited by the location condition and the item in hand condition.
+The first argument is the type of the click, it can be right, left or any.
 Next is a [Block Selector](/User-Documentation/Reference/#block-selectors).
-You can also specify `loc:` argument, followed by standard location format and `range:` followed by a number (or variable).
+You can also specify the `loc:` argument, followed by the standard location format and the `range:` followed by a number (or variable).
 It will define where the clicked block needs to be, as opposed to "where you must be" in location condition.
-If you add argument `cancel`, the click will be canceled (chest will not open, button will not be pressed etc.)
+If you add the argument `cancel`, the click will be canceled (chest will not open, button will not be pressed etc.)

 Action objective contains one property, `location`.
 It's a string formatted like `X: 100, Y: 200, Z:300`.
 It does not